Katharine Stewart-Murray, Duchess of Atholl: Other work

-She was closely involved in her husband's regiment The Scottish Horse and composed the melody "The Scottish Horse" to be played on bagpipes.

 Honours

-She was appointed Dame Commander of the Order of the British Empire (DBE) in the 1918 Birthday Honours.
+She was appointed Dame Commander of the Order of the British Empire (DBE) in the 1918 Birthday Honours for her wartime service.

 As Dowager Duchess of Atholl she took over the appointment of Honorary Colonel of The Regiment of Scottish Horse from 1942, until she relinquished it in 1952.

 Death

-Katharine, Duchess of Atholl, died in Edinburgh, aged 85, in 1960.
+Katharine, Duchess of Atholl, died in a nursing home in Edinburgh, aged 85, on 21 October 1960.
+She is buried in the grounds of Blair Castle.